 A traditional homeopathic sprain treatment involves making a paste using one part salt and two parts turmeric and enough water to make it spreadable.
 Apply to the affected joint and wrap in an old cloth that you don’t mind staining.
 Leave on for 20 minutes to an hour, once a day.
 (Don’t do this on body parts that can be seen; you don’t want a temporary yellow tinge!)
 Also of note: the University of Maryland Medical Center suggests taking turmeric to help reduce sprain swelling and makes the effect of bromelain (an anti-inflammatory derived from pineapple enzymes) stronger.
 Take 250 to 500 milligrams (mg) each of turmeric and bromelain, three times a day between meals.

 Natural remedy aficionados recommend using warmed garlic oil to help push the water out of ears affected by swimming; adding turmeric to the mix is said to help as well.

 8. Soothe a Sick Stomach

 Turmeric has long used to quell bellies that aren’t behaving properly.
-The National Institutes of Health (NIH) recommends 500 mg of turmeric four times daily to treat an upset stomach.
+A 2013 study showed that taking 500 mg of turmeric a few times a day can treat an upset stomach.

 9. Ease Achy Arthritis